Heavy material cost and labor dollars in the feeders!

 Make sure that you give your switchgear vendors enough time to quote the switchgear.
 Review your quote for completion.
 Beware of incomplete quotes!
 For generators, ensure that your quote includes the ATS’s, expensive load banks and testing.

-Think about your electrical estimating and take-off: How will you get your switchgear, etc. into the building?
+Think about your electrical estimating and take-offs: How will you get your switchgear, etc. into the building?
 For existing buildings, is there room to bring these items in?
 For a new building, will you need rigging or a crane to set these items in place?
 If you are hiring a crane, check with your local jurisdiction about road closures and permits.
 Will they have to be set on a weekend, incurring extra costs?
 All should be factored into your take-off.

 If mechanical disconnects are shown on the riser but will be provided on the equipment, make sure that your switchgear quote does not include them; and likewise, if you have to provide them, make sure your quote reflects that.
 We generally exclude generator fuel, start-up and testing.
 If you don’t exclude what you don’t “own,” you might end up owning it anyway.

-Another good chunk of your material costs with electrical estimating and take-off will be the incoming utilities.
+Another good chunk of your material costs with electrical estimating and take-offs will be the incoming utilities.
 Know your local code and what your local utility company provides.
 Often, the electrical contractor will own the incoming conduits, and the utility company owns the primary wire and transformer.
 Read the specs carefully to ensure that you are estimating the appropriate site conduit, noting the difference in price between GRC, Schedule 80 or 40 PVC.
 Do you own trenching and backfilling?
 That usually depends on the area of the country you are in.
 Do you own the transformer pad?

 Reviewing the above items will help ensure you’ve done your homework with this part of electrical estimating and take-off.